ImpoApp/adscontroller/README.md

     adscontroller ads = new adscontroller(this);

->- Add this in your onCreate method and put your data accordingly
+>- Add this in your onCreate method and put your data accordingly to configure you ads class, do it one time only

                 new adscontroller.config()
                 .statut(2)